BOOK LAUNCH: 18th Nov, 4-5.30pm GMT

 Transmissions: Critical tactics for making and communicating research

-Please join us for an online book launch of a new edited collection – TRANSMISSIONS – authors will show & tell stories about their research in poetry, performance, games, catalogues, interactive machines, manuals, costume, exhibitions, digital platforms + +
+Online book launch of a new edited collection – TRANSMISSIONS – authors will show & tell stories about their research in poetry, performance, games, catalogues, interactive machines, manuals, costume, exhibitions, digital platforms + +

 FREE.
 ALL WELCOME.